LCobeaga/Auto_Rifles/README.md

 ###### This is a Re-draw of Shadow Price with significant structural and aesthetic improvements that I made over the summer of 2020.
 It is now to-scale compared to in Destiny and much easier to edit.
 I plan to make all the other variants of stocks, barrels, and frames seen in the game.
 Internally, it is still BLDC flywheels and solenoid pusher, but now uses a 16 bit display ammo counter, and includes select fire.
 It also uses hardware to hold the blaster toghether, unlike the original which was mostly glued together.
 As a result, most visual components are separate parts, so even without paint the blaster should look very nice, and allows for color swaps if multiple aesthetic components are printed.

+#### NOTES:
-#### NOTE: STLs did not save in correct orientation, but all parts have an optimal print direction.
+STLs did not save in correct orientation, but all parts have an obvious optimal print direction.
+Directories are poorly named, V1 is the version I printed that only works with very thin motors and lacks all optimizations (mostly in wire routing) no reason to print it.
+V2 works for all motors that have a cage designed and includes all optimised wire routings and rigidity changes.

 ### HARDWARE
 #### MECHANICAL